SmartMortgage

 The total savings from choosing term life over TD's product: approximately $9,000 — with better coverage the entire time.

-TD Canada Trust Life Insurance vs. Real Life Insurance
+TD Canada Trust Life Insurance vs. Real Life Insurance in Canada

 The most important thing to understand: TD Canada Trust life insurance and individual term life insurance are fundamentally different products.